-Before writing your CV, you should carefully consider which job role(s) you will be applying for.
-This will help you decide which skills and experience you should showcase; it’s important to be as selective as possible.
-Over 50s typically have a wealth of experience, but it’s unnecessary to include lengthy details about work that has no relevance to the role you’re applying for.
+Before writing your CV, you should carefully consider which job role(s) you’ll be applying for.
+This will help you decide which skills and experience you should showcase – and it’s important to be as selective as possible.
+Even if you have a wealth of experience, it’s unnecessary to include lengthy details about work that has no relevance to the role you’re applying for.

-It’s helpful to read the job specification for roles you are interested in so you can identify which skills and experience match yours and ensure you highlight these in your CV.
-It’s quite normal to have two, or even three versions of your CV – tailored to the different types of jobs you are applying for.
-This enables you to highlight the strengths you have, that are most applicable to any specific job.
+It’s helpful to read the job specification for roles you’re interested in so you can identify which skills and experience match yours, and ensure you highlight these in your CV.
+It’s quite normal to have two, or even three versions of your CV – tailored to the different types of jobs you’re applying for – because this enables you to highlight the strengths you have that are most applicable to any specific job.

-Include a personal statement
+Always include a personal statement

-You’ll need to account for all of the time you have spent working, and also the time that you haven’t so an employer can build up an overall picture – but often you can group up a large number of jobs and roles you did in your 20s and 30s to save space, unless they are particularly relevant to the job you want.
+You’ll need to account for all of the time you’ve spent working, and also the time that you haven’t so an employer can build up an overall picture – but often, you can group up a large number of jobs and roles you did in your 20s and 30s to save space, unless they’re particularly relevant to the job you want.
+If you have gaps on your CV and you’re concerned about how to explain them, then our article here will hopefully help with this.

-Education and qualifications become less important once you’ve gained years of professional experience, and these can be placed in a separate section after your work experience).
-You should also include a section about your skills, hobbies and interests to showcase you as a human!
-Be as specific as possible and include things that will make you stand out from the crowd.
+Be as specific as possible and include things that’ll make you stand out from the crowd.
 This stuff really matters.
-If you’ve played an active role in organising a local community club or charity you might be amazed at how many transferable business skills you can demonstrate from these areas of your life.
+If you’ve played an active role in organising a local community club or charity, then you might be amazed at how many transferable business skills you can demonstrate from these areas of your life.

 Stand out from the crowd

-Employers receive hundreds of CVs and many use the same cliches, such as ‘I work hard’, ‘I work independently’ and ‘I’m proactive’.
-Generally speaking, most employees will say they have these qualities – it’s your unique qualities, examples and experience that will set you apart.
+Employers receive hundreds of CVs and many use the same cliches, such as ‘I work hard’, ‘I work independently’, and ‘I am proactive’.
+Generally speaking, most employees will say they have these qualities – it’s your unique qualities, examples, and experience that will set you apart.